Skip to main content

 But the truth, in this employment attorney's opinion, is that these laws violate the 7th Amendment right to a jury, support corporate malfeasance, and are outdated and counterproductive to a civil society that claims to be a meritocracy and undermine everyone's right to be free from discrimination in the workplace.

 CAPS have been in effect since lobbyist and other corporate interests created the tort reform (deform) law in 1991.
+Originally, a tactic meant to de-fund the democratic party - which it was thought plaintiff's attorneys largely funded, the insurance companies jumped on board and helped entrench the lie that lawsuits hurt the public.
 The law(s) should be abolished.
-Even if you support some limits the CAPS need to be adjusted on a regular basis as the amount of the CAPS has never been adjusted for inflation - making a trial by jury even less of a deterrent to those who would break our civil rights laws.
+Even if you support some limits the CAPS should be adjusted on a regular basis as the amount of the CAPS has never been adjusted for inflation - making a trial by jury even less of a deterrent to those who would break our civil rights laws.

 These CAPS ensure that workers who win employment discrimination cases cannot receive a jury’s full award for the harm they suffer.
-Victims continue to suffer while their employer continues business as usual, undeterred.
+Victims continue to suffer while their employer continues business as usual, undeterred by the verdicts "we the people" determine as just.

 To read more please see: End Damage Caps for Workers Now